 5. Monitor Your Credit

 Since you’re at increased risk of identity theft because of your freelance or gig work, it’s more important to regularly monitor your credit.
-It’s much easier to get a new account shut down than it is to find out that a thief has put you thousands of dollars in debt with multiple negative marks on your credit report.
+It’s much easier to get a new account shut down as soon as it hits your credit report than it is to find out that a thief has put you thousands of dollars in debt with multiple negative marks on your credit report.

 6. Sign Up for Identity Theft Protection